Perkyrain/SerpentAI_wiki/macOS-Installation-Guide.md

 ### Kivy Dependencies

-To be able to build and install Kivy, you need to install Quartz.
+To be able to build and install Kivy, you need to install various libraries.

+`brew install pkg-config sdl2 sdl2_image sdl2_ttf sdl2_mixer gstreamer`
 `brew cask install xquartz`

 (More info to be added)